hemanthkumargr/docs/broadleafConcepts/Persistence-Configuration.md

 </properties>
 ```

 However, Broadleaf provides a mechanism to easily control this behavior on a per-environment basis.
 Why do you need this?
-Well the answer is that many thing can and do change between environments.
+Well the answer is that many things can and do change between environments.
 But, since these are defined inside the war, you don't want to re-build for every environment.
 Many QA departments require the same binary war that is certified for QA to be deployed to production.
 This restricts being able to build with new properties for each environment.
 For example, perhaps you want the following configuration in your local environment:
 ```xml
 <properties>
   <property name="hibernate.hbm2ddl.auto" value="create-drop" />